9 Tips for Making a Successful Career Change

 3. Research Salaries and Career Prospects

-Before you can change and get a new job, research the salaries and career prospects in that particular industry.
+Before changing and getting a new job, research the salaries and career prospects in that particular industry.
 This will help you assess your situation and give you insights into the type of income you can expect.
 Also, if career growth is important to you, research all the possible career paths and opportunities.
-When changing your career, always refer to your "why" to figure out if this new career will fulfil you.
+When changing your career, always refer to your "why" to determine if this new career will fulfil you.
 Finally, research the companies you'd likely be working with and the company culture associated with the industry.

 4. Talk to People in the Industry